trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/InboundEmailHandlerRecipes.md

 ### `handleInboundEmail(email, envelope)`

-Messaging.InboundEmailHandler interface has one required method - handleInboundEmail.
-This method must return an Messaging.InboundEmailResult object, and you should take care to set that object&#x27;s success property.
+Messaging.InboundEmailHandler interface has one required method - `handleInboundEmail` .
+This method must return an `Messaging.InboundEmailResult` object, and you should take care to set that object&#x27;s success property.
 This method is where you will write business logic to ... do whatever it is you want to do with the incoming email.
 Here you can attach the email to the contact record who sent it, a case